mattermost/docs/source/administration/config-settings.md

 **Enable Incoming Webhooks** (`"EnableIncomingWebhooks": true`)

 Developers building integrations can create webhook URLs for channels and private groups.
-Please see http://mattermost.org/webhooks to learn about creating webhooks, view samples, and to let the community know about integrations you have built. "true": Incoming webhooks will be allowed.
-To manage incoming webhooks, go to **Account Settings -> Integrations**.
+Please see http://mattermost.org/webhooks to learn about creating webhooks, view samples, and to let the community know about integrations you have built. `true`: Incoming webhooks will be allowed.
+To manage incoming webhooks, go to **Account Settings > Integrations**.
 The webhook URLs created in Account Settings can be used by external applications to create posts in any channels or private groups that you have access to; “false”: The Integrations > Incoming Webhooks section of Account Settings is hidden and all incoming webhooks are disabled.

 Security note: By enabling this feature, users may be able to perform [phishing attacks](https://en.wikipedia.org/wiki/Phishing) by attempting to impersonate other users.
 To combat these attacks, a BOT tag appears next to all posts from a webhook.
 Enable at your own risk.

 **Enable Outgoing Webhooks** (`"EnableOutgoingWebhooks": true`)

 Developers building integrations can create webhook tokens for public channels.
 Trigger words are used to fire new message events to external integrations.
 For security reasons, outgoing webhooks are only available in public channels.
-Please see our [documentation page](https://github.com/mattermost/platform/blob/master/doc/integrations/webhooks/Outgoing-Webhooks.md) to learn about creating webhooks and view samples. "true": Outgoing webhooks will be allowed.
-To manage outgoing webhooks, go to **Account Settings -> Integrations**; “false”: The Integrations > Outgoing Webhooks section of Account Settings is hidden and all outgoing webhooks are disabled.
+Please see our [documentation page](https://github.com/mattermost/platform/blob/master/doc/integrations/webhooks/Outgoing-Webhooks.md) to learn about creating webhooks and view samples. `true`: Outgoing webhooks will be allowed.
+To manage outgoing webhooks, go to **Account Settings > Integrations**; “false”: The Integrations > Outgoing Webhooks section of Account Settings is hidden and all outgoing webhooks are disabled.

 Security note: By enabling this feature, users may be able to perform [phishing attacks](https://en.wikipedia.org/wiki/Phishing) by attempting to impersonate other users.
 To combat these attacks, a BOT tag appears next to all posts from a webhook.
 Enable at your own risk.

 **Enable Slash Commands** (`"EnableCommands": false`)

-Slash commands send events to external integrations that send a response back to Mattermost. "true": Allow users to create custom slash commands from **Account Settings** > **Integrations** > **Commands**; "false": Slash Commands are hidden in the **Integrations** user interface.
+Slash commands send events to external integrations that send a response back to Mattermost. `true`: Allow users to create custom slash commands from **Account Settings** > **Integrations** > **Commands**; `false`: Slash Commands are hidden in the **Integrations** user interface.

 **Enable Integrations for Admin Only** (`"EnableOnlyAdminIntegrations": true`)

-"true": User created integrations can only be created by System or Team Admins.
-Members who are not admins trying to create integrations will hit an error message in the **Account Settings** dialog; "false": Any team members can create integrations from **Account Settings** > **Inegrations**.
+`true`: User created integrations can only be created by System or Team Admins.
+Members who are not admins trying to create integrations will hit an error message in the **Account Settings** dialog; `false`: Any team members can create integrations from **Account Settings** > **Inegrations**.

 **Enable Overriding Usernames from Webhooks and Slash Commands** (`"EnablePostUsernameOverride": false`)

-"true": Webhooks will be allowed to change the username they are posting as; “false”: Webhooks can only post as the username they were set up with.
+`true`: Webhooks will be allowed to change the username they are posting as; “false”: Webhooks can only post as the username they were set up with.
 See http://mattermost.org/webhooks for more details.

 **Enable Overriding Icon from Webhooks and Slash Commands** (`"EnablePostIconOverride": false`)

-"true": Webhooks will be allowed to change the icon they post with; “false”: Webhooks can only post with the profile picture of the account they were set up with.
+`true`: Webhooks will be allowed to change the icon they post with; “false”: Webhooks can only post with the profile picture of the account they were set up with.
 See http://mattermost.org/webhooks for more details.

 ### Team Settings